nithishkumar-dev-10/acm-week1-2-tasks/transreliant/README.md

 ## 🧠 Cascade Design

 - **Stage 1 (Classification):** Predicts `Confirmation Status` from booking and journey features.
-Tuned via cross-validated comparison of Logistic Regression, Random Forest, and XGBoost, followed by hyperparameter search on the winner.
+Selected via cross-validated comparison of Logistic Regression, Random Forest, and XGBoost, then hyperparameter-tuned.
-- **Stage 2 (Regression):** Predicts `Waitlist Position` for passengers **actually** not confirmed in the training data — never on Stage 1's own predictions, to avoid compounding classification errors into the regression target.
+- **Stage 2 (Regression):** Predicts `Waitlist Position` for the passengers who are actually not confirmed, trained on true labels rather than Stage 1's own predictions, so classification errors are never compounded into the regression target.
-- **Inference-time routing:** Stage 2 only executes for passengers Stage 1 flags as "Not Confirmed."
-This is the literal cascade wiring — Stage 1's output decides *whether* Stage 2 runs, not what features it sees.
+- **Inference-time routing:** Stage 2 only executes for passengers Stage 1 flags as "Not Confirmed" — Stage 1's output decides whether Stage 2 runs at all.
-- **Independent preprocessing:** Each stage fits its own `ColumnTransformer`, since Stage 2 trains on a smaller, distributionally different subset — sharing a fitted preprocessor across stages would leak Stage 1's population statistics into Stage 2.
+- **Independent preprocessing:** Each stage fits its own `ColumnTransformer`, since Stage 2 trains on a smaller, distributionally different subset.

 ---